-Dr. Jennifer Parker is an amazing veterinarian with 14 years of experience caring for pets and their people in Dallas!
+Dr. Jennifer Parker is an amazing veterinarian with over 15 years of experience caring for pets and their people in Dallas!
 Dr. Parker is a Fear Free Certified veterinarian, which aligns with DVC’s philosophy of a calm and comfortable environment where pets feel safe, secure and clients are not as stressed about bringing their pets to the veterinarian!

 She grew up in University Park, graduated from Highland Park High School (she and Dr. Priddy were in the same graduating class at HPHS and have been friends for nearly 30 years), has a BS in Zoology with a minor in Classical Civilizations from The University of Texas, and earned her DVM from Texas A&M University (but she’s definitely Longhorn!).

 Dr. Parker is dedicated to perpetually furthering and refining her knowledge of veterinary medicine and completes a minimum of 50 hours of continuing education per year (nearly triple the minimum requirement).